- What does Coding Temple do?

 - Step 1: Students must first complete an application for the program.

-- Step 2: After the application is reviewed, they participate in a call with the Coding Temple admissions team.
+- Stage 2: After the application is reviewed, they participate in a call with the Coding Temple admissions team.

 - Step 3: Then, they have an instructor interview and technical assessment.

-- Step 4: Finally, students discuss payment and financing options.
+- Stage 4: Finally, students discuss payment and financing options.

 Once they are accepted into the program, participants in all bootcamps are expected to complete approximately 60 hours of work prior to the first in-class session.
 This pre-work consists of several videos as well as practice problems.
 They recommend that participants budget approximately 20 hours per week for 3 weeks prior to the beginning of the course to complete this work.